dwheelerau/weeds-drone-cop/README.md

 The Weed Remote Sensing CoP follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md)
 ## Remote Sensing Best Practice guide
 Are you new to remote sensing?
-Need practical advice on setting up remote sensing projects?
+Do you need practical advice on setting up a remote sensing projects?
 If so a good starting point is our [Remote Sensing Best Practice Guide](./best-practice.md).
-The guide contains detailed information on the different remote sensing platforms, cameras, and details key project design principles.
+This guide contains detailed information on the different remote sensing platforms, cameras, as well as some key project design principles.

 ## Who are we